hybridly/hybridly/docs/api/components/router-link.md

 # `<router-link>`

-This built-in component can be used to replace [anchor tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a) to navigate from a hybrid page to another.
+This built-in component can be used to replace [anchor tags](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a) to navigate from a hybrid view to another.

 This component is a wrapper around Vue's [`<Component>` ](https://vuejs.org/api/built-in-special-elements.html#component).
 By default, it creates anchors elements but intercepts their click handlers to make [hybrid navigations](../../guide/navigation.md).